 - What about Lisa's mom?
 Five years ago, when we set out to do our first trip to Eastern Europe and Asia, Lisa's sister Ruth was alive, as well as Rich's father.
 They both have since passed away, but Lisa's mom Nancy remains a pretty hale nonagenarian, with her wits about her, and she is tech savvy for her age.
 Nancy has moved to North Carolina to be near (5 minutes) to her granddaughter, Becca and her husband Avery.
 That has worked out very well.
 We use Skype calls and other forms of communication will keep us well in touch, and perhaps twice yearly trips back at least for Lisa to keep up with her mom, at least initially.

 - What about your dog, Luna?
-Friends of ours from the Bay Area are taking Luna, and they have already proven to be entirely worthy of such a good dog.
+Friends of ours from the Bay Area have taken Luna, and they have already proven to be entirely worthy of such a good dog.
 We miss her but are confident in her excellent care.

 - When do you get back and what will you do?
 We do not know the answers to these questions.
 When we went to Eastern Europe in 2014-2015, we were planning to do a marathon, as we thought of it then, 40 back-to-back mission trips over the course of one year, living out of our luggage the entire year.
 This time, we are not thinking primarily of it as a race at all, but as change of location and focus.
 It will be more like a hike, walked not run, at a pace we can imagine sustaining over several years, perhaps only three, perhaps five or more.
 We are pretty willing to take a step forward on the path the Lord seems to be opening up, without full confidence or clarity about the destination or duration of the journey.
 Ultimately, we know the One who has all those details well in hand, and we rely on him to guide us, through open doors and new opportunities we cannot now imagine.